 So in conclusion, it is possible to block the TikTok app with DNS only.
 But it might be challenging if you have to list each and every domain on your router.

-For phones with Android 9 and above, the user can choose to use DNS-Over-HTTPS (DNS Over TLS is probably more proper).
+For phones with Android 9 and above, the user can choose to use DNS-Over-TLS (DoT).
 Android offers two options, Automatic or manual setup.

 When the user chooses “Automatic”, DNS blocking alone suffices to block the TikTok app.
 Because the DNS server handed out to the smartphone is that of the router, and the router doesn’t support DOH.